casibbald/PriceWhisperer/README.md

 >  3. **Fuse** that with real-time sentiment so we know if a spike is data-driven or pure order-flow.
 >  4. **Exploit** via the option Greeks best suited to the pattern: sell defined-risk condors when range-bound, buy strangles when IV is mis-priced, or gamma-scalp straddles when realised vol outruns implied.
 >
-> * Why it’s credible: same codebase already back-tests off months of Parquet history **and** executes live—today—in Interactive Brokers’ sandbox, with latency <1 ms inside one laptop.
+> * Why it’s credible: build a codebase that back-tests off months of Parquet history **and** executes live—today—in Interactive Brokers’ sandbox, with latency <1 ms inside one laptop.
 > * Path to money: flip the switch to a funded IBKR account, size trades conservatively, and iterate; then scale capital once live Sharpe > 1.5 is demonstrated over 90 days.
 >   **Bottom line:** we’re not predicting the future—we’re arbitraging micro-behaviour everyone can see but few can automate at the options-level.
 The infrastructure is live; we’re ready for real capital.”